GameParrot/minecraft-mac-window-fix/README.md

 # Note:
 Doing this will make the game output in the launcher not work.
 If "Open output log when Minecraft: Java Edition starts" is disabled in the launcher settings, then you will not notice this at all.
+# Modified GLFW
+The libglfw.dylib file is a mofified version of GLFW to fix [MC-134546](https://bugs.mojang.com/browse/MC-134546).
+The source of cocoa_window.m, the only file I mofified is at https://gist.github.com/GameParrot/f3ab04daec20c7ca20672f2fc35349ba